How Are SSD Benefits Determined?

 Providing Clarity On How Disability is Calculated

 Unfortunately, people sometimes lose their benefits because they weren’t aware of how the SSA determines ongoing eligibility.
-An experienced Social Security Disability attorney can help claimants understand the requirements for receiving SSDI benefits and explain how other factors like income and Workers’ Compensation may affect their payments.
+An experienced SSD attorney can help claimants understand the requirements for receiving SSDI benefits and explain how other factors like income and Workers’ Compensation may affect their payments.

 If you need help pursuing your SSDI claim, or with getting your benefits reinstated, contact us today via our online form or at (931) 962-1044.